Is your Twitter feed overwhelming? Spend more time engaging your targeted audience using Twitter Lists.

 This is why I follow people back.
 The few exceptions are porn, how to get more users people, how to make money on the internet people, #TeamFollowBack (spammy, in my opinion), and eggs.

-Only verfied accounts get to be non-follow-back-ers.
+Only verified accounts can grow without following back.
+This behavior can be viewed as arrogant, so proceed with caution.
+Remember, it’s called social media for a reason.
 This behavior can be viewed as arrogant, so proceed with caution.
 Remember, it’s called social media for a reason.